An estimated 40% of the UK population snore. As with many conditions, there is a wide range of severity amongst this group.

 At worst, it is a social nuisance.
 However, if cohabiting with a partner, can potentially lead to relationship/marital disharmony, and occasionally, break-up.
 In severe cases, patients may have a serious condition called obstructive sleep apnoea (OSA) – see below .

 In many cases, the most important contributor to snoring/OSA is being overweight.
 Patients who are able to reduce their weight are very likely to also reduce their snoring.
 Smoking should also be reduced/stopped.
 Avoiding alcohol immediately before going to sleep will also help.

-Conservative measures, such as a mandibular advancement devices (MADs), which are a type of gumshield that hold the jaw forward to prevent the tongue falling back, can be helpful.
+Conservative measures, such as a mandibular advancement device (MADs), which are a type of gumshield that hold the jaw forward to prevent the tongue from falling back, can be helpful.